Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

 ### 6.b: Change configuration file

 A fairly easy way to edit the configuration is with SFTP software, such as CyberDuck or WinSCP or Filezilla.
 Filezilla works on Linux, Windows, and Mac computers, CyberDuck works with Windows and Mac computers, and WinSCP only works with Windows computers.
-Due to _reasons_, this tutorial will explain how to use CyberDuck to access your server's files (sorry Linux users...).
+Linux users can also generally use the file manager built into their distro - try looking in the file menu for a 'Connect to server' option.
+For the purposes of this tutorial, we will explain how to use CyberDuck to access your server's files, but a quick Google should help you understand how to use other tools similarly.

 **NOTE:** CyberDuck **is** free software, but you will be prompted for donations each time you use it.
 If you donate, you will receive a license key which will remove the donation prompt.